AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Notice there's a new "Lazy node" reference where the Client Component will be.
 That part of the Virtual DOM will be known when that Client Component executes.
 That will happen either when the Client Component is SSR'd (if the framework does that) or when it executes in the browser.

-One more note: if you pass props from a Server Component to a Client component, those props <a href="https://react.dev/reference/rsc/use-server#serializable-parameters-and-return-values">need to be serializable by React</a>.
+One more note: if you pass props from a Server Component to a Client Component, those props <a href="https://react.dev/reference/rsc/use-server#serializable-parameters-and-return-values">need to be serializable by React</a>.

 As we've seen, the props will be part of the Payload sent over the network.
 That means anything passed needs to be representable as a string, so it can be converted back into an object in memory on the client.